How To Feed Fetching Foods

 When your food arrives:

-2) To defrost quickly, place container or bag in warm to warm-hot tap water for 25-35min or until defrosted.
+2) To defrost quickly, place pouch in cold water for 25-35min or until defrosted.

-3) To maximize palatability, warm food up by adding 3-4 tablespoons of medium-hot tap-water to the food before serving.
+3) To maximize palatability, warm food up by adding 1-2 tablespoons per 8oz of medium-hot tap-water to the food before serving.

 4) Use the juices for maximum effect.
-On the final serving from the bag or container, add hot tap water, a few tablespoons worth, swirl around, to extract all remnants.
+On the final serving from the pouch, add hot tap water, a few tablespoons worth, swirl around, to extract all remnants.
 Then pour the slurry on the meal.

-5) Keep two to three days worth of bags or containers in the fridge defrosting all the time.
+5) Keep two to three days worth of bags/packages in the fridge defrosting all the time.
 When you completely use one package, replace it with one from the freezer.

 6) The food can stay in the feeding bowl for 30mins.
 You can pick up the bowl and place it in the fridge for at least an hour for another try later, if your pet doesn’t finish the meal.
 You can even serve it for the next meal e.g. Dinner.
-This can be done two times, saving you from throwing out the food if the meal isn’t gobbled up immediately.
+This can be done twice, saving you from throwing out the food if the meal isn’t gobbled up immediately.
+You can refreeze unused or partially used packages of food without issue for use later.

 After Serving the Food, the Clean Up